HriddhiKulkarni/Elevator-Interface/README.md

 * The user reaches the destination floor and steps out after the elevator door opens

 ### My design:
-* The user selects the button on touch panel from outside the elevator and audio plays command “You’re currently on floor ‘number’”
+* The user selects the button on touch panel from outside the elevator
-* For any assistance, select the Disability button
 * The elevator door opens after it arrives at the current floor
 * User enters the lift
 * User selects destination floor on the touch screen panel
-* In case of assistance or emergency, us the assistance option or emergency options on touch screen
+* In case of emergency, us the emergency call or emergency alarm option on touch screen

 ## How to use the elevator:
 ### Existing elevator: